10 Minute Read

 The widespread transportation of clothes and textiles leads to increased pollution, so what can your business do to make a difference?
 First of all, if you can, source your raw materials locally.
 Also, look at more environmentally friendly distribution options.
 For example, send your garments by sea instead of the sky.

-The materials you use to decide to distribute your products can make a big difference.
+The materials you use to distribute your products can make a big difference.
 There’s a wide range of sustainable packaging options available — we’ve gathered some of the best ones your business should consider here.

-THE END USER PURCHASE IS IMPORTANT
+THE END-USER PURCHASE IS IMPORTANT

 We’ve all received a new piece of clothing in the post.
 It’s exciting.
 This is why more and more fashion businesses are focusing on the end-user experience.